Hohokam Stadium

-Hohokam Stadium (previously spelled HoHoKam), also known as Dwight W. Patterson Field and formerly Hohokam Park (1997–2013), is a 10,500-seat baseball park located in Mesa, Arizona.
-The stadium, named for the Hohokam people who occupied the region from approximately AD 1 to the mid-15th century, was completed in January 1997 after the original Hohokam Stadium was demolished.
+Hohokam Stadium (previously spelled HoHoKam), also known as Dwight W. Patterson Field and formerly Hohokam Park (1997–2013), is a 10,500-seat baseball park located in Mesa, Arizona, a suburb east of Phoenix.
+The stadium, named for the Hohokam people who occupied the region from approximately AD 1 to the mid-15th century, was completed in January 1997 after the original Hohokam Stadium (1976–1996) was demolished.
 In 2015, it became the spring training home of Major League Baseball's Athletics.
 The 2015 stadium and facility refresh was led by Populous.

 Hohokam Stadium has the largest scoreboard in the Cactus League, measuring 12 by 16 ft.

 History

 From 1997 to 2013, the stadium was the spring training home of the Chicago Cubs.
 In 1999, the Cubs drew 171,681 fans for its 15 home games, an average of 11,445 people per game.
 In 2007, the Cubs established a Cactus League single-game attendance record of 12,906.
 In 2009, the Cubs set a Major League Baseball and Cactus League single-season attendance record of 203,105 in 19 home games with an average per game attendance of 10,690, leading all MLB teams.
-Seven games had attendance of over 13,000.
+Seven games had an attendance of over 13,000.

 In 2002, the Arizona State University baseball team called Hohokam Park home while the on-campus Packard Stadium was being renovated.

 The stadium hosted the 2010, 2011, 2012, 2015 and the 2016 WAC Tournaments.

 The Chicago Cubs used the stadium until the completion of Sloan Park for the 2014 spring training season.
 That same season, the then Oakland Athletics took over Hohokam Stadium for spring training, and continue to use it.